-Tech companies are now the coolest places to work in and they are often ranked in the top list of the best places to work worldwide.
+Tech companies are now the coolest places to work and they are often ranked at the top list of the best places to work worldwide.

 But then, there is a place for lots of other non-technical roles in tech companies.
 To begin your own tech career journey, we have a list of 10 roles in tech companies that do not require any technical experience or expertise.

 Product marketing involves the process of introducing a product to the market, developing strategies to promote it, and ways to sell it to customers.
 Product marketing requires an understanding of the product’s target market and deploying strategic messaging to boost a company’s revenue and a product’s demand.

 A Product Manager focuses on the strategic ways in which products become adopted and gain relevance among existing customers.
 Their job responsibilities also involve understanding the buyers’ journey and then tailoring marketing campaigns relevant to potential buyers.